Hugo-Chia/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample patients.
+   1. Double-click the jar file
+       Expected: GUI appears and shows a set of sample patients.
 The window size may not be optimum.

 1. Saving window preferences